Kawasaki stabbings: Perpetrator

-Ryuichi Iwasaki (岩崎 隆一, Iwasaki Ryūichi), a 51-year-old man suspected of carrying out the attack, was believed to be a resident of Kawasaki's Asao ward.
+Ryuichi Iwasaki (岩崎 隆一, Iwasaki Ryūichi), a 51-year-old man suspected of carrying out the attack was born in December 1967 and was believed to be a resident of Kawasaki's Asao ward.
 He was found lying on the ground of the scene, bleeding from a self-inflicted stab wound to the neck.
 The two 30 cm bloodied sashimi knives were found nearby, and two more knives, a 25 cm all-purpose knife and a 20 cm sashimi bōchō were found in a backpack that had been in his possession and dropped at a nearby FamilyMart.
 The suspect was transported to a local hospital, where he was pronounced dead.

 Iwasaki was an unemployed hikikomori, which is someone who takes withdrawing from society to an extreme.
 He was living in his elderly uncle's home.
 Before the incident, he had a dispute with his neighbors but would not talk with his uncle about what had happened.